Jagadeesh825/owasp-top10-dvwa-practical/readme.md.txt

 ---

-**Screenshots and evidence files are provided in each vulnerability directory.**
+**Screenshots and evidence files are provided above.